-keys.
-Neurons here respond during the delay (Fuster & Alexander, 1971); cooling (Fuster & Alexander, 1970) or lesions (Goldman & Rosvold, 1970) of the DLPFC impair delayed-response performance (see figure).
-Lesions of the other regions of the PFC tend to have less of an effect (though they are not always without effect; see Fuster, 1997, chapter 4); for example, lesions of DLPFC sparing the principal sulcus do not impair performance (Goldman et al., 1971).
+the PFC tend to have less of an effect (though they are not always without effect; see Fuster, 1997, chapter 4); for example, lesions of DLPFC sparing the principal sulcus do not impair performance (Goldman et al., 1971).

 The delayed response task has a spatial component, a working memory component, and potentially other 'executive' components.
 Goldman-Rakic and colleagues found that neither similar spatial non-delayed tasks, nor non-spatial delayed tasks, require the principal sulcus (Goldman & Rosvold, 1970; Goldman et al., 1971).
-So she argues that the principal sulcus is critical for spatial working memory.
-Using an oculomotor delayed response task, her group has shown that focal lesions in and around the principal sulcus can produce memory deficits in specific areas of space (Funahashi et al., 1993).
-She has suggested that the regions that appear to subserve performance in the delayed response and DMTS tasks reflect different domains of working memory in different subregions of the DLPFC (e.g. spatial WM = principal sulcus, object WM = inferior convexity and/or ventrolateral PFC) (Levy & Goldman-Rakic, 2000).
+So she argued that the principal sulcus is critical for spatial working memory.
+Using an oculomotor delayed response task, her group showed that focal lesions in and around the principal sulcus can produce memory deficits in specific areas of space (Funahashi et al., 1993).
+She suggested that the regions that appear to subserve performance in the delayed response and DMTS tasks reflect different domains of working memory in different subregions of the DLPFC (e.g. spatial WM = principal sulcus, object WM = inferior convexity and/or ventrolateral PFC) (Levy & Goldman-Rakic, 2000).

 Petrides (1996; 2000) emphasizes a different, process-specific view of this and adjacent parts of the DLPFC.
 He points out that patients with DLPFC damage can perform quite well on standard short-term memory tests.
-However, they are impaired on self-ordered working memory (self-ordered monitoring) tasks (Petrides & Milner, 1982); a typical task might be to point to one stimulus out of six on a card, then turn to another, identical card and point to another stimulus, until all six stimuli have bee selected.
+However, they are impaired on self-ordered working memory (self-ordered monitoring) tasks (Petrides & Milner, 1982); a typical task might be to point to one stimulus out of six on a card, then turn to another, identical card and point to another stimulus, until all six stimuli have been selected.
 This task cannot be solved by any form of recognition or recency memory (all the stimuli have been seen equally often); the idea is that the subject has to monitor or manipulate information in working memory.
 Mid-dorsolateral PFC lesions (these include part of the principal sulcus but additional cortex in area 9, above it) impair even nonspatial self-ordered tasks, but do not impair recognition memory (Petrides, 1991; 1995).
 PFC lesions also impair self-ordered sequencing tasks in marmosets (Collins et al., 1998).
 Petrides contrasts this region with midventrolateral PFC, which he has suggested serves to encode and retrieve information actively.
 Functional imaging studies have not entirely supported Goldman-Rakic's 'domain-specific' hypothesis (Owen, 2000), but have provided some support for the idea that different regions of DLPFC implement different cognitive operations (D'Esposito et al., 2000).

 There are several lines of evidence that the PFC implements working memory via its back projections to posterior cortex.
-Fuster and colleagues have shown that cooling of either DLPFC or inferotemporal cortex impair delayed matching-to-sample.
+Fuster and colleagues have shown that cooling of either DLPFC or inferotemporal cortex impair visual delayed matching-to-sample.
 There is a robust projection between these two regions.
 Furthermore, cooling one region affects the responses of neurons in the other (Fuster et al., 1985); for example, DLPFC cooling diminished the discrimination shown by IT neurons in the delay, perhaps suggesting that the PFC is maintaining the response of the posterior cortical region during the delay (see Cohen et al., 1997; Fuster, 1997, chapter 5; Rushworth & Owen, 1998).
 Ruchkin et al. (in press 2002) argue along similar lines based on event-related EEG work in humans.
 There is a functional argument to be made here: it is implausible that the PFC 'contains' the memory being held online, for it would have to duplicate all the perceptual capabilities of (e.g.) visual cortex in order to 'hold' a visual memory.
-Rather, by maintaining activation in visual processing area, working memory is achieved without duplicating perceptual systems.
+Rather, by maintaining activation in visual processing areas, working memory is achieved without duplicating perceptual systems.